wohaco/despace/envision.md

    - Use **differential interferometric SAR** (DiffInSAR) to look for cm‑scale surface changes over large areas.
 This can detect volcanic changes such as new lava flows, or for inflation or deflation of underground magma chambers.
 Note that for change detection, measurement of cm‑scale motion in the line‑of‑sight of the instrument would be sufficient; however, for diagnosis particularly of tectonic motions, it is necessary to resolve the vertical & horizontal components of the motion — this implies opposite‑look InSAR observations
    - Search for changes in **repeated radar imagery** of regions of interest.
 Change detection can be achieved either by looking for changes in reflection properties, or from changes in unit boundaries.
 Change detection in Magellan imagery is often not possible due to different look angle between cycles; therefore it is imperative for change detection that imagery from different cycles is obtained at the same look angle
    - Look for **thermal signature** of volcanic activity.
-This can be done through repeated observations either in near-IR spectral window regions & in microwave wavelengths
+This can be done through repeated observations either in near‑IR spectral window regions & in microwave wavelengths
    - **Spectrometry** of different surface units is critical for understanding their composition.
 Although the optically thick Venus atmosphere precludes this at most wavelengths, there are five spectral windows between 0.8 & 1.2 μm at which thermal emission fromthe surface escapes to space.
 Surface emissivity at these wavelengths encodes crucial information about mineralogical characteristics like Fe content.
 Emissivity mapping using these wavelengths, helps to test theories of surface composition, for example about whether the tessera highlands are composed of felsic materials akin to Earth’s granitic continental crust ([EVN‑023](venus.md)).
    - Search for plumes of possibly **volcanogenic gases** such as H₂O, SO₂, CO or OCS
    - Sensitivity to unit boundaries **beneath the surface**, & ability to detect buried structures, would significantly enhance the reconstruction of stratigraphy & thus in the reconstruction of the geological record.
 Subsurface sounding can enable measurement of the depth of volcanic flows & therefore the volume of volcanic effusions; of buried unit boundaries beneath volcanic plains, such as mapping of the edges of tessera regions; & could reveal unexpected features such as buried impact craters ([EVN‑088](venus.md))